nbarrus1/Pomacea_Isocline/readme.md

-This repository contains the code, output, manuscript drafts and data associated with the manuscript titled "Interpreting field measurments of juvenile growth and survival rates with population growth isocliens."
+This repository contains the code, output, manuscript drafts and data associated with the manuscript titled "Interpreting field measurments of juvenile growth and survival rates with population growth isoclines."

 Authors:
 Nathan T. Barrus*: ORCID: 0000-0001-7503-3120